 AF 447 was in cruise flight at FL 350.
 The Captain had chosen to take the “middle” nap, which is typical.
 Unless unusually tired, most Captains will take a turn in the middle of the flight so they can be present for the more complex procedures during the first and last portions of the flight.
 This can be altered, of course, depending on when they are tired, the Captain might choose the first or last period also.
 The area of weather was still about 80 miles ahead of them when the Captain went back to take his nap.
 Thunderstorms are typically somewhat numerous crossing the tropics, and it is probable that the aircraft radar was not depicting anything of significance that far out.
 Furthermore, as I have outlined in other articles, thunderstorms in the ITCZ region do not depict in the same way as storms at higher latitudes, particularly at night over the water.
 The reflective portion tends to be much lower.

 While some have questioned the decision of the Captain to take his rest at that time, it is not so surprising given the information present.
-There was maybe weather ahead, but it likely did not look particularly significant on the radar.
-Again, there is a good chance it was not depicting much at all, as I have described in previous articles (here and here).
+The radar was not depicting anything much (as I have described in previous articles here and here) all all looked typical.
 Further, it was likely that there would be more storms over the next several hours as they continued across the tropics.
 Waiting was unlikely to improve things.
 Personally, I would have chosen the first or third rest period just because I do not sleep well in turbulence and I have a bit more training with radar usage than many, but it is hard to second guess this Captain’s decision.
 This left the First Officer in the right seat, as the flying pilot, and the relief First Officer in the left seat, as pilot monitoring.

 When the aircraft encountered an area of high altitude ice crystals resulting in the loss of airspeed indications the autopilot and autothrust disconnected, unable to function without airspeed.
 With the loss of airspeed came a multitude of various warnings as each system that utilized airspeed in some way indicated a problem.
 Furthermore, as the system incorporates what is known as integrated modular avionics, these failures propagate across the other computers in very unpredictable ways, a cascading series of faults, with each box now receiving bad information sending its failure messages out.
 The flight controls reverted to a degraded state where the pitch mode was still working normally in terms of response, but no longer had any of the stall protection features.
 Meanwhile, the roll mode went to “direct law”.
 In “normal” operation the pilot would have become accustomed to the Airbus FBW mode where stick movement commands roll rate and centralizing the stick gives zero roll rate (holds the bank angle).
 However in direct law stick movement commands roll acceleration and centralizing the stick leaves the pilot with a residual roll rate.
 To cancel that one must apply opposite stick motion.
 The A330 is also a surprisingly nimble airplane, and it is easy to over-control the roll when in direct law at altitude.
 It is a bit like going from flying a big jet to a Learjet, instantly.
 Few pilots would not “overcontrol” at least initially.